*During normal business hours. After hours inquiries will be returned the next business day.

 Does Washing Clothes & Bedding At High Heat Kill Bed Bugs?

-Yes!
+Yes.
 Washing your linens in a hot water wash has proven to be effective in killing bed bugs.
 Although this may not get rid of your infestation entirely, it will help to control the bed bug problem.

-Strip your bed of all linens and sort with any clothes you need to wash.
-Itā€™s crucial to remove all bedding and clothing from the infested area promptly to prevent further spreading.
+Remove all bedding and clothes from the area.
+Strip your bed of all linens and sort through any clothes you need to wash.
+It’s crucial to remove all bedding and clothing from the infested area promptly to prevent further spreading.

+Store infected bedding and clothes in plastic bags.
 Place each sorted pile into plastic bags.
 Transport the bag and tip-out linens into the washing machine.
 Sealing infested items in plastic bags before transporting them prevents bed bugs from spreading to other rooms.
 Once emptied, seal the plastic bag again before disposing of it.

+Use detergent when washing.
 Use your normal detergent as needed.
 Combined with hot water, detergent can kill bed bugs and remove their eggs from fabrics.

+Dry on high heat.
 Quickly transfer washed clothes to the dryer and dry on high heat for at least 30 minutes.
 The dryer’s heat eradicates any remaining bed bugs and their eggs.
 Promptly transferring items prevents the chance of re-infestation.

 Can Bed Bugs Survive in the Washing Machine?

 Bed bugs are hardy pests, but they cannot survive the high temperatures found in most washing machines and dryers.
-When washed in hot water and dried on high heat, bed bugs at all life stagesā€”adults, nymphs, and eggsā€”are killed.
+When washed in hot water and dried on high heat, bed bugs at all life stages (adults, nymphs, and eggs) are killed.
 This makes washing an efficient and straightforward way to manage a bed bug infestation in its early stages.

 Wash and dry the clothes on the highest heat possible.
 For small infestations, washing affected items can greatly lower pest numbers.
 This also helps stop the pests from spreading to new areas.
 However, it’s important to note that this method is most effective when bed bugs are confined to washable items like clothes and bedding.
-If the infestation has spread to furniture or walls, washing alone wonā€™t solve the problem entirely.
+If the infestation has spread to furniture or walls, washing alone won’t solve the problem entirely.

 Professional bed bug control is essential for infestations that extend beyond washable items.
 Experts can assess the extent of the problem and provide comprehensive solutions tailored to your needs.

-If bed bugs are becoming a larger issue in your home, donā€™t hesitate to contact us today!
+If bed bugs are becoming a larger issue in your home, don’t hesitate to contact us today!
 Learn more about our treatment for bed bugs or how we can help you exterminate bed bugs today.

 FAQs